 Learning how to draw and paint takes time, knowledge and patience.
-But, there are a number of drawing and painting techniques you can adopt to help you along the way.
-While I work in a variety of mediums including just about everything from graphite and ink to charcoal and oils, I enjoy the flexibility of acrylics: they can be used direct from the tube to create thick dense colour or, as we'll do here, watered down and layered to give depth and an almost ethereal quality to light.
+But, there are a number of drawing and art techniques you can adopt to help you along the way.
+Acrylics are a very flexible medium: they can be used direct from the tube to create thick dense colour, or, as we'll do here, watered down and layered to give depth and an almost ethereal quality.

 I try to embrace a spontaneity in my work, and the drips and splashes of watered-down acrylic lend themselves well to that process – even accidents that seem disastrous at the time.
 Let me take you through my process of painting when working with acrylic paints.

 01. Start with sketchbooks and ideas